swift502/Sketchbook/README.md

 # Final update (20.
 Feb 2023)

-Sketchbook is now archived.
 As I have no more interest in developing this project, it comes to a conclusion.
 In order to remain honest about the true state of the project, I am archiving this repository.
-I've put the project in the public domain, it now belongs to you.
-You can burn it on DVDs and sell it.

 - If you wish to modify Sketchbook feel free to fork it.
 - To see if someone is currently maintaining a fork, check out the [Network Graph](https://github.com/swift502/Sketchbook/network).